Jewish military history: Jewish–Roman wars

 Between 115 and 117 CE, the Diaspora Revolt saw uprisings by Jewish communities in the Roman provinces of Egypt, Cyrenaica, and Cyprus, occurring while Emperor Trajan was engaged in his Parthian campaign.
 Likely triggered by the destruction of the Temple, ethnic tensions, the Fiscus Judaicus tax, and messianic expectations, the revolts targeted local populations with violence, including mass killings and the destruction of roads, civic structures, and pagan temples.
 There were also reports of a Jewish rebellion in Mesopotamia, which appears to have been part of a broader resistance against Roman expansion into the Parthian Empire.
 To suppress the revolts, Trajan sent two of his top generals: Marcius Turbo, who led military and naval operations to restore order in Egypt and Libya, and Lusius Quietus, who managed the suppression in Mesopotamia and an unrest in Judaea known in rabbinic texts as the Kitos War.
 By late 117 CE, the revolts had been largely quelled.
 The revolt resulted in the annihilation and expulsion of Jewish communities from several provinces.
 A victory festival was still observed in Oxyrhynchus eighty years later.

 From 132 to 136 CE, the Bar Kokhba revolt took place, representing the last major Jewish effort to reclaim independence in Judaea.
 Led by Simon Bar Kokhba, who assumed the title of nasi, the Jewish forces briefly established a state in the regions of Judea (excluding Jerusalem) and possibly Perea, even minting their own coins.
 Ancient sources cite Hadrian's establishment of the pagan city Aelia Capitolina on the ruins of Jerusalem and prohibition of circumcision as key catalysts for the revolt.
 The discovery of extensive hiding complexes, especially in the Judaean Lowlands, supports reports of large-scale preparations by the Jews.
 In response, the Romans assembled a massive military force, likely over 50,000 soldiers, to suppress the uprising, while the exact size of Bar Kokhba's forces remains uncertain.
 The Roman victory led to the near-total destruction and depopulation of central Judea, with every excavated village in the area being razed.
 The aftermath included mass enslavement of Jewish survivors, and the flight of refugees to caves.
-The Romans renamed the province from Judaea to Syria Palaestina, a punitive measure designed to erase Jewish identity and underscore the severity of their suppression.
-The revolt's failure marked a pivotal shift in Jewish history, leading to the decline of Jewish nationalism and the rise of religious leadership over political leadership.
+The Romans renamed the province from Judaea to Syria Palaestina.
+Many historians believe Hadrian’s renaming of Judea to Syria Palaestina was intended in part to diminish Jewish identification with the land after the Bar Kokhba revolt, though explicit Roman confirmation of that motive does not survive.
+The revolt's failure marked a pivotal shift in Jewish history, leading to the decline of Jewish nationalism and the rise of a decentralized people-hood based primarily in later works such as the Mishna.